cloudevents/spec/discovery/spec.md

 #### `POST /services`

 This MUST update the collection of Services in the Discovery Endpoint to contain all Services in the request or fail.
-Any existing Service identified in the request will be completely replaced by the Service definition in the request.
 The body of the request message MUST contain an array of zero or more Service entries.

-The `id` and `epoch` attributes of the Services MAY be omitted.
-In such cases the discovery endpoint MUST assign an appropriate value to the omitted field(s).
-An appropriate `id` MUST be globally unique.
-An appropriate `epoch` MUST be greater than the existing `epoch` for a service with the same `id`.
+The following rules apply to processing the Services specified in the request:
+- any error processing the request MUST result in the request having no effect on the Discovery Endpoint.
+- a Service (as identified by its `id`) MUST NOT appear more than once in the request.
-When an `id` is provided any existing Service definition with that `id` MUST be completely replaced by the Service definition in the request.
+- any existing Service (as identified by its `id`) MUST be completely replaced by the Service definition in the request, except as noted below.
+  This means that any missing property in the incoming request MUST be treated as a request to delete the property from the existing Service definition.
+- if an incoming Service does not contain an `id` then the Discovery Endpoint MUST assign an appropriate value.
+The value MUST be globally unique.
+- if there is no existing Service with the given `id` then a new Service MUST be created with that `id`.
+- if an incoming Service has an `epoch` value then the request MUST fail if that value is not greater than the current Service's `epoch` value.
-If an `epoch` is given in the request it MUST be greater than the `epoch` of any existing Service of the same `id` or the request MUST fail.
+- if an incoming Service does not have an `epoch` value then the Service's `epoch` value MUST be set to a valid value of the Discovery Endpoint's choosing.
+This means that if there is an existing Service with the same `id` then the value MUST be set to a value greater than the current value.

-Aside from `id` and `epoch`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.
+- aside from `id` and `epoch`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.

-If the Discovery Endpoint is unable to successully add every Service in the incoming request then an error MUST be generated and none of the specified Services are to be added or updated in the Discovery Endpoint.

-The Services in the request MUST be processed in the order in which they are given.
-While any error during the update MUST cause the rollback of any effect of the request, the processing of each Service in the request MUST be applied as if all previous Services in the request were already completed.
+There is no requirement that the incoming Services be processed in the order in which they appear.
+Constraints apply only to the result of the entire request.
+For example, if a Service with a name of `dog` exists and the incoming request is creating a new Service called `dog` as well as renaming the existing Service to `cat` then the request is expected to succeed even if it would cause two Services to temporarily have the same name.
-This means that attribute uniqueness checking, such as on the `name` attribute, MUST be done on the new state of all Services as if all previously specified Services in the incoming request were already successfully processed.

-For example, if a Discovery Endpoint has a Service called `MyService`, it is possible to rename that Service to `YourService` and then to add, or update, another Service to use `MyService` as its `name`.

-Likewise, while it might be less than optimal, it is possible for a request to update a Service multiple times if the same `id` is used more than once within a request.

-The follow responses are defined by this specification:
-- `200 OK` if all the specified Services were processed successfully
-  - The HTTP Response Body MUST include an array of the Service values resulting from the successful processing of the request.
-The order of those values MUST match the order of the Services in the request.
-The response MAY include attributes and values which were added by the Discovery Endpoint.
+Upon successfully processing the request, the HTTP response body MUST be an array of the Services that were created or updated as a result of processing the request.
+The order of the array MUST match the order of the incoming Service array.
+Each Service in the response SHOULD include the current value for all attributes, even if the Discovery Endpoint added or modified some values during processing of the request.

+The following responses are defined by this specification:
+- `200 OK` if all the specified Services were processed successfully.
 - `400 Bad Request` if the first error encountered is a constraint failure
-- `409 Conflict` if the first error encountered is that a given epoch was less than or equal to the existing epoch of the Service with a given `id`
+- `409 Conflict` if the first error encountered is that a given `epoch` was invalid.
+The response body SHOULD include information about which Service caused the error.

 Other responses are allowed, but not defined by this specification.

-The format of the HTTP Request MUST adhere to the following:
+The format of the HTTP request MUST adhere to the following:
 ```
 Content-Type: application/json

 [
   {
-    "url": "{url}",
     "name": "{name}",
     ... remainder of Service attributes ...
   }